 The only spices used here are turmeric, cayenne, and mango powder, or amchoor.
 But it's more than enough to pack a wallop.

-In summer, when my basil plants are thriving, I sometimes tear up some basil and add it to this curry at the end.
+In summer, when my basil plants are thriving, I tear up some basil and add it to this curry at the end.
 The basil gives the curry a sweet-spicy kick that I love and makes the dish just that much more special.
 But cilantro, a more traditional choice, is great at well, although completely optional.

 Can I add more protein to this curry?